Area Guide: The pretty Hertfordshire village of Codicote

 Secondary education is provided by schools in nearby towns, including Monk’s Walk in Welwyn Garden City (‘good’) and Hitchin Girls’ and Boys’ schools (both ‘outstanding’).

 Knebworth train station is just two miles outside the village.
 Also nearby are Welwyn North and Welwyn Garden City railway stations, which have great links to the major towns and cities in the area.

 Codicote is also well connected to major roads, eight miles from the M1 and less than three miles from the A1(M).

-Football, tennis, cricket, mini rugby and indoor bowls events are played at the site, and the centre also hosts social events, including weddings, birthday parties, live music, dance and pilates sessions and a youth club.
+Football, tennis, cricket, mini rugby and indoor bowls events are played at the site, and the centre also hosts social events, including weddings, birthday parties, live music, pilates sessions and bingo.